 For a broken bone to heal properly, the pieces must be held together in their proper place so they can knit together.
 Depending on how severely the bone is broken and the location of the fracture, a cast or brace may be used; however, the most serious fractures require surgery, which usually involves inserting plates and/or pins to hold the bone fragments in place.
 Ice and anti-inflammatory medications may help with pain and swelling immediately after the break occurs.

-Getting the Help You Need When You’ve Broken a Bone
+Getting the Help from a Dallas Broken Bone Lawyer

 In the Dallas-Ft.
 Worth area, when you’ve broken a bone due to someone else’s negligence or other wrongdoing, you will find the legal advocacy that you are looking for by contacting the law firm of Board Certified Personal Injury Attorney Aaron Herbert.
 Aaron has fourteen years of experience recovering money for injured clients and, in addition to being a board certified personal injury specialist, he has received the highest possible rating from AVVO (10 out of 10) and is a member of the Million Dollar Advocates Forum.